javieryu/nerf_bridge/README.md

 To pose our images we use ORBSLAM2 because it is easy to get working using the [orb_slam2_ros](http://wiki.ros.org/orb_slam2_ros) package, and importantly runs entirely on the CPU.
 In general the hardware bottleneck in a NeRF training pipeline will be the GPU and so this maximizes the resources available for Nerfstudio.

 ### Linux Machine
 We run NSROS on a fairly powerful workstation with a Ryzen 9 5900X CPU, NVIDIA RTX 3090, and 32 GB of DDR4 RAM.
-This is by no means a minimum specification, but at minimum we recommend a graphics card with at least 8GB of VRAM.
-This machine is running Ubuntu 20.04, and has the full desktop version of ROS Noetic installed.
+This is by no means a minimum specification, but we recommend using a computer with a graphics card with atleast 8GB of VRAM and a modern CPU.
+Our machine is running Ubuntu 20.04, and has the full desktop version of ROS Noetic installed.

 ### Workflow
 Our typical workflow is to first launch our drone into a hover, and launch the oCam node on the drones on-board computer.
 At the same time on the ground station we launch ORBSLAM2, and wait for a preliminary feature map to populate.
 Once the map is initially populated we run NSROS, and either manually fly the drone or launch it into a predefined trajectory.
 We monitor the NeRF quality through the Nerfstudio Viewer, and the SLAM status and training PoseArray in RViz.